South African Global Citizens Donate 2,600 Books to Help Promote a Culture of Reading

 So to help make sure that children everywhere can access proper reading materials, Global Citizen has partnered with an organisation called Nal’ibali — which runs mobile libraries in townships to help reach more children who don’t have access to reading materials.

-The partnership is called #TurnThePage, and to kick it all off Global Citizen and Nal’ibali partnered with Mall of Africa and Exclusive books to launch a pop-up library on July 24 — which has become a hub for book donations by the public.
+The partnership is called #TurnThePage, and to kick it all off Global Citizen and Nal’ibali partnered with Mall of Africa, Exclusive books and Attacq Foundation to launch a pop-up library on July 24 — which has become a hub for book donations by the public.

 “We chose to support the online digital petition with an offline action as well, to help encourage active citizenship,” says Noinyane.